The Grangefield Academy

-The Grangefield Academy is a secondary school with academy status situated in the heart of the borough of Stockton on Tees, on Oxbridge Avenue, Grangefield, Stockton-on-Tees, a market town in the ceremonial county of County Durham, North East England.
+The Grangefield Academy is a secondary school with academy status in the borough of Stockton on Tees, on Oxbridge Avenue, Grangefield, Stockton-on-Tees, a market town in the ceremonial county of County Durham, North East England.

 History

 The school dates back to 1896, originating as the Stockton Higher Grade School.
 However the current site is that of the former Grangefield Grammar Schools, which opened on 2 November 1951.
 Prior to this, from 1944, it was in different buildings as the Stockton Secondary Grammar School, and before that, from 1906, as Stockton Secondary School.
 The boys' and girls' lessons were taught separately, with separate heads of school.

 In 1973 the grammar schools were merged into the comprehensive and co-educational The Grange Comprehensive School, which operated until 1985.

 In 1985, another school merged in, and the combined entity was renamed Grangefield School.
 The merging school was Hardwick Secondary Modern School, founded in 1963, later known as Sheraton Comprehensive School.
 The new institution did not have a sixth form but was a co-educational comprehensive school of over 1000 students aged 11–16.
 It became a specialist Technology College from 1999 to 2013, during which period it was named Grangefield School and Technology College.

 The school undertook formal consultation about plans to re-establish itself as an academy sponsored by Northern Education Trust, a Department for Education-approved charity, and the conversion to The Grangefield Academy was finalised in early 2014.